neufang/nDegreeFriends/README.md

 One more run of `python friends_linker.py` produce friends with degree <= 4. ( **n runs of `friends_linker.py` generate degree of 2^n at most.**)

-In the result we notice that
+We notice the following result snippet:

 ```
 brendan kim     2